clublinkdev/clublink/readme.md

 ```
 6. Finally, run `ts-node ./src/index.ts`

+#### Common Bugs
+If it says "Shutting down ClubLink", we apologise.
+This means your computer might not be compatible with ClubLink.
+Use https://github.com/TheMysterys/Mineclub-Link instead.

 #### Flags
 If you want to view chat messages & send them, add the `--chat` flag to the end of the command.
 If you want to view data about GUIs that are opened, add the `--gui` flag to the end of the command.